 Noticing Nature Walks

-These walks take a slower pace – allowing us to notice our surroundings, and truly admire the beauty of nature.
+These walks take a comfortable pace, allowing us to notice our surroundings, and truly admire the beauty of nature.
 We’ll be listening to natural sounds, watching the wildlife, and maybe even stop to do some sketching.

-Join your fellow Take Root-ers for a drink and a chat at the Visitor Centre – or perhaps even in the wildlife garden if the weather is kind!
-A range of hot drinks, cold drinks and snacks are available to buy from the visitor centre, or we’ll take out our kettle and have it in the woods.
+Join your fellow Take Root-ers for a drink and a chat– or perhaps even in the wildlife garden if the weather is kind!
+A range of hot or cold drinks and snacks are available to buy from the visitor centre, or we’ll take out our kettle and have it in the woods.

 Get to know the team behind the project.

 Vicky Aitkenhead – Nature and Wellbeing Officer and Take Root Project Manager

 I’ve been with Kent Wildlife Trust for 4 years now, joining as a warden, before moving into the Nature and Wellbeing role in July 2018.

 Whilst a warden in Ashford, I was the Older and Out There Project Officer, working with groups with additional access requirements to engage with nature, resulting in Kent Wildlife Trust winning the Kent Dementia Friendly Award – I loved this project and particularly doing the wildlife gardening workshops with people with dementia.